aarnphm/aarnphm.github.io/content/thoughts/Freud.md

 ---
+date: "2023-10-10"
+description: Austrian neurologist and founder of psychoanalysis
 id: Freud
+modified: 2025-10-29 02:15:23 GMT-04:00
 tags:
-  - seed
   - philosophy
-date: "2023-10-10"
 title: Sigmund Freud
 ---

-## Beyond the Pleasure Principle

 ## The Ego and The Id

 > The state of consciousness is very transitory

-- [ ] P.16-18
-- [ ] The relationship between Pcts and Cs.

 ### Cs, Pcs, Ucs.